Python

 session.request_stream(method, url, ...) -> StreamResponse

 StreamResponse supports iter_content(chunk_size=8192), iter_lines(), content, text, json(), and the with-block protocol.
-1:1 match for requests's streaming API.
+A 1:1 match for the requests streaming API.

 with session.get("https://example.com/big.zip", stream=True) as r: